nofear195/vue-image-annotator/README.md

 ## Getting Started

 To get started with this project, simply clone this repository and run `npm install` to install the dependencies.
-Then, run `npm run serve` to start the development server.
+Then, run `npm run dev` to start the development server.

 ```
 git clone https://github.com/nofear195/vue-image-annotator.git
 cd vue-image-annotator
 npm install
-npm run serve
+npm run dev
 ```

 ## Demo